Charity Challenge finalists announced!

 “We can all be vigilant to the signs and we hope that local businesses and organisations will support us by displaying our posters in public areas so they get the maximum visibility.”

 For more information and to get copies of the posters please contact us or call 310191.
+The poster campaign has been funded with the support of the Isle of Man Government’s International Development Education and Awareness Raising grant.

 Posted in Uncategorized | Comments Off on Launch of modern slavery and exploitation poster campaign